 Apparel & Accessories

-Find unique local gifts for your group or shop local souvenirs and hand made authentic pieces for your group to take home from Aruba.
+Find unique local gifts for your group or purchase local souvenirs and authentic handmade pieces for your group to take home from Aruba.

 Tangerine / We The Beach People

-Continuing his family’s long tradition of sewing, Aruban Ashlin Ahlip turns out handcrafted, sturdy canvas bags and accessories under his Tangerine label.
+Continuing her family’s long-standing sewing tradition, Aruban Ashlin Ahlip creates durable, handcrafted canvas bags and accessories under her Tangerine brand.
 According to Ash, “With each handmade bag, I strive to create a piece of quality craftsmanship and timeless style.
-All my bags are deeply influenced by traditional nautical styling and the colors of Aruba.”
-His We The Beach People line of clothing, hats, and other accessories—reflecting a clean, simple style—is also very popular among both locals and island guests alike.
+All of my bags are deeply influenced by the traditional nautical style and colors of Aruba.”
+Her We The Beach People line of clothing, hats, and other accessories, featuring a clean and simple style, is also very popular with locals and visitors to the island.
 Tangerine and We The Beach People products can be found at Bula Surf Shop, Island Yoga, and Lucy’s Retired Surfers Bar & Restaurant.
 Website: www.arubahandmade.com.

 Arubiano

-For many of us, flip-flops are an island essential.
-A great wearable souvenir of Aruba is the Arubiano brand of flip-flops.
-The colorful designs printed on the flip-flops showcase Aruba’s culture, flora, and fauna as photographed by award-winning wildlife photographer Damilice Mansur.
-Arubiano also offers eco-friendly grocery bags and caps, which make great souvenirs as well.
-Arubiano products are available all over the island.
-Visit the website for specific retail locations: www.arubiano.com.
+For many, flip-flops are an island essential.
+A great souvenir from Aruba is Arubiano’s flip-flops.
+Their colorful designs showcase Aruba’s culture, flora, and fauna, photographed by award-winning wildlife photographer Damilice Mansur.
+Arubiano also offers eco-friendly bags and caps, which also make great souvenirs.
+Arubiano products are available island-wide.
+Visit their website for store locations: www.arubiano.com.

 VADAVAS

-VADAVAS features collections uniquely designed by three local sisters and handmade by single mothers on the island.
-The single mothers are part of a foundation called Women Opportunity International Foundation, founded by the sisters’ mom, Diana Biemans-Gomez.
-The moms pick up the designs and the materials, having the flexibility to work from home at their own pace and convenience.
-VADAVAS accessories are made with natural fabrics and stones, freshwater pearls, Swarovski crystals, and Czech gemstones.
-The collections include necklaces, earrings, bracelets, foot jewelry and barefoot sandals, headbands, elastic tiaras, and hair accessories.
-Recently, the sisters even started a clothing line.
-The VADAVAS boutique is located at Paseo Herencia Mall, with products also sold at various resort gift shops on the island.
-Visit their website for specific locations: www.vadavas.com.
+VADAVAS features collections designed exclusively by three local sisters and handcrafted by single mothers on the island.
+These mothers are part of the Women Opportunity International Foundation, founded by Diana Biemans-Gomez, their mother.
+They choose the designs and materials, with the flexibility to work from home at their own pace and convenience.
+VADAVAS accessories are crafted with natural fabrics and stones, freshwater pearls, Swarovski crystals, and Czech gemstones.
+The collections include necklaces, earrings, bracelets, foot jewelry, barefoot sandals, headbands, stretch tiaras, and hair accessories.
+Recently, the sisters even launched a clothing line.
+The VADAVAS boutique is located in the Paseo Herencia shopping center, and their products are also sold in various resort gift shops on the island.
+Visit their website for specific locations:www.vadavas.com.

 Loretti Design

-Artist Deborah de Weerd draws on her passion for color and eye for detail to create gorgeous flame-worked jewelry, accessories, and figurines, as well as abstract landscapes that are hand-sculpted in glass, fused, and photographed.
-The landscapes, textures, and light impressions found in Aruba deeply influence her work.
-Using an eclectic variety of materials, she continuously explores to create unique designs, presenting her work under the name Loretti Design.
+Artist Deborah de Weerd draws on her passion for color and attention to detail to create magnificent flame-worked jewelry, accessories, and figurines, as well as hand-sculpted, fused, and photographed abstract landscapes.
+Aruba’s landscapes, textures, and light impressions profoundly influence her work.
+Using an eclectic variety of materials, she continually explores to create unique designs, presenting her work under the name Loretti Design.
 Her beautiful work is available at Loretti Design Studio in Paradera.
 Website: www.lorettidesign.com.

 Mersea Jewelry

-Monica Franken is the designer behind the handcrafted jewelry brand, Mersea, a name that combines mermaid and sea.
-Indeed, the Caribbean Sea is reflected in her pieces, many of which incorporate turquoise and freshwater pearls, as well as coral beads and lava rock.
-In general, Monica works with semiprecious stones and the technique of wire-wrapping—using coated copper wire—to create her signature style, which she describes as bohemian chic or “nature-inspired elegance.”
-She draws from the boundless natural beauty of Aruba, capturing its essence with each swirl, curve, and knot.
-Contact her at merseajewelryaruba@gmail.com with inquiries or visit her Facebook page at https://www.facebook.com/merseajewelry/.
+Monica Franken is the designer behind the artisanal jewelry brand Mersea, a name that combines mermaid and sea.
+Indeed, the Caribbean Sea is reflected in her pieces, many of which incorporate turquoise and freshwater pearls, as well as coral and volcanic rock beads.
+Overall, Monica works with semiprecious stones and the wire-wrapping technique (using coated copper wire) to create her signature style, which she describes as bohemian chic or “nature-inspired elegance.”
+She draws inspiration from the boundless natural beauty of Aruba, capturing its essence with every swirl, curve, and knot.
+Contact her at merseajewelryaruba@gmail.com with inquiries or visit their Facebook page at https://www.facebook.com/merseajewelry/.

 Caribbean Art Scarves by Elisa Lejuez Peters

-Originally from the Netherlands, Elisa Lejuez Peters has established herself as one of Aruba’s best-known artists, making her mark with her striking use of color, acrylic paint, and the technique of applying self-made screen prints on canvas.
-In early 2016, she embarked upon a new project—her Caribbean Art Scarves—combining her signature neo-pop style with her art background and master’s degree in textile design.
-Elisa’s scarves are directly influenced by the shapes, colors, and patterns that catch her eye, and even by a mood she feels.
-The scarves are 100% silk, and she comes out with new limited-edition collections on a regular basis. https://www.artscarfshop.com/
+Originally from the Netherlands, Elisa Lejuez Peters has established herself as one of Aruba’s most well-known artists, making her mark with her striking use of color, acrylic paint, and silkscreen technique.
+In early 2016, she embarked on a new project, her Caribbean Art Scarves, which combines her signature neo-pop style with her artistic training and mastery of textile design.
+Elisa’s scarves are directly influenced by the shapes, colors, and patterns that catch her eye, and even by her current mood.
+The scarves are 100% silk, and she regularly releases new limited-edition collections.

 Aruba-Inspired Graphic Tees

-De Palm Tours also started a line of “dushi” shirts in its Coconuts retail shops in early 2013.
-Retail operations manager Liesje Seraus conceived the line of “Biba Dushi” (meaning “live sweetly”) merchandise while traveling with friends to compete in an international beach tennis tournament.
+also launched a line of “dushi” T-shirts in its Coconuts retail stores in early 2013.
+Retail Operations Manager Liesje Seraus conceived the “Biba Dushi” (meaning “live sweetly”) product line while traveling with friends to compete in an international beach tennis tournament.
 “We were proud to represent Aruba, and we also wanted to teach our international beach tennis friends some Papiamento phrases,” she explains.
-Coconuts introduced T-shirts first, followed by hats, flip-flops, and even hoodies.
-The line has a great international following—especially in the Brazilian market.
+Coconuts first introduced T-shirts, followed by hats, flip-flops, and even hoodies.
+The line has a large international following, especially in the Brazilian market.
 Website: www.depalmisland.com/gift-shop.

-Retail maven Jodi Tobman of The Salamander Group introduced the “Biba Lekker” line of merchandise in her T.H.
+Retail expert Jodi Tobman of The Salamander Group introduced the “Biba Lekker” product line to her T.H.
 Palm & Company, The Lazy Lizard, and The Juggling Fish stores in late 2011.
-“I always loved the expression ‘biba lekker’ (life is good) because it describes so many different elements in our daily lives that are positive,” Jodi shares.
-A second line of shirts has been launched, “100% Dushi,” and is also very popular.
+“I’ve always loved the expression ‘biba lekker’ (life is good) because it describes so many different elements in our daily lives that are positive,” Jodi shares.
+A second line of T-shirts, “100% Dushi,” has also been launched and is also very popular.
 Website: www.shopping-aruba.com.